KosherBacon/Raspberry-Pi-GPIO/README.md

 I have written an app for Android that I will be releasing to the Play Store soon.
 I encourage everyone to write their own method that is compatible with the backend of this application.

+## Upcoming Updates / Work in Progress

+I am working on a more efficient method of accessing the server from a device.
+I plan on utilizing ssh instead of my current method.
+This allows for for the system to be more efficient, and eliminates some setup steps for a better user experience.